DN-debug/peux-os-sitebuild/src/pages/about.md

 Bitter truth is that you'll find many arch-based distros out there.
 Then why Peux OS?
 Well, it's a proof that community driven ideas and already existing tools can make the experience so much better.

+**Credits**

+The credit for graphics/pictures goes to [Unsplash](https://unsplash.com/) and [Freepik](https://www.freepik.com/).

+Rofi and Polybar ideas and implementation is taken from [adi1090x](https://github.com/adi1090x)

+The welcome app - Namaste is an implementation of [BradHeff](https://github.com/BradHeff)'s welcome-app.

-Try it and give your valuable feedback!
+Finally, Try it and give your valuable feedback!